You need to enable JavaScript to run this app.

 • Small amounts of used paper, paper towels, napkins, paper bags, newspaper sheets, and tissues

-• Weeds, flowers, grass, leaves, bark, dead foliage, garden pruning, clean timber and branches (under 100 mm in diameter)
+• Weeds (including noxious weeds), flowers, grass, leaves, bark, dead foliage, garden pruning, clean timber and branches (under 10 cm in diameter).

 What cannot go in

-• Biodegradable bags, food packaging including cling wrap
+• Plastic, biodegradable bags, compostable labeled food packaging, including cling wrap

 • Seafood shells (e.g. oysters)